chrisnajman/costs-calculator/README.md

 This is so that:

 - if you make a mistake, you can delete and start again, and
-- if you forget a day, you can make a new entry, then drag it to the correct position.
+- if you forget a day, you can make a new entry then drag and drop it to the correct position.

 ## HTML